wpcraft-ru/wooms/readme.txt

 e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload plugin to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to Settings / MoySklad and setup
 1. Got to Tools / MoySklad and run sync